aws-samples/serverless-dotnet-demo/README.md

 ## Software

 There are four implementations included in the repository, covering a variety of Lambda runtimes and features.
-All of the implementations use 1024MB of memory with Graviton2 (ARM64) as default.
-Tests have been executed against x86_64 architectures for comparison.
+All the implementations use 1024MB of memory with Graviton2 (ARM64) as default.
+Tests are also executed against x86_64 architectures for comparison.

 There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
 It uses the hexagonal architecture pattern to decouple the entry points, from the main domain and storage logic.

 ### .NET 6

-This implementation is the simples route to upgrade a .NET Core 3.1 function to use .NET 6 as it only requires upgrading the function runtime, project target framework and any dependencies as per the final section of [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).
+This implementation is the simplest route to upgrade a .NET Core 3.1 function to use .NET 6 as it only requires upgrading the function runtime, project target framework and any dependencies as per the final section of [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).

 ### .NET 6 Top Level Statements